rifqimaruf/Pic-a-Fruit/readme.md

 ## 📱Application Interface Overview

-Here are the screenshots of the main pages in Pic a Fruit, an Android-based application for detecting the ripeness level of fruits.
+Here are the screenshots of the main pages in Fruit Lens, an Android-based application for detecting the ripeness level of fruits.

 ### 1. 🏠 Dashboard Screen
-The Dashboard Screen  serves as the main hub of the Pic a Fruit application.
+The Dashboard Screen  serves as the main hub of the Fruit Lens application.
 From here, users can:

 - View a welcome message and connection status to the AI server